The TL;DR Quick Start

 The JSS CLI is used to create applications, which can be created from a several application templates.
 To get started, choose an application template based on your needs and desired frontend framework.

 Help!
 Should I use React, Vue, or Angular?

 Which framework you use for JSS is a matter of opinion.
 JSS provides equal support to React, Vue, and Angular.
 If you're a newcomer to modern frontend development and don't have your own opinion yet, React or Vue are the easiest to get started with.

-reactThe React Styleguide template.
+reactThe React Styleguide template, based on

-vueThe Vue Styleguide template.
+vueThe Vue Styleguide template, based on

 angularThe Angular Styleguide template.